jlvaquero/Newtonsoft.Json/README.md

 - [License](LICENSE.md)
 - [Stack Overflow](http://stackoverflow.com/questions/tagged/json.net)

 GUID Handling added from .NET 4.0 onwards (working in previous .NET versions).
-Currently when you serilize a GUID in a Object Array and deserilize it; the GUID become a plain String.
+Currently when you serilize a GUID in a Object Array and deserialize it; the GUID become a plain String instance even with full TypeNameHandling.

 ```c#
 public class Clase